top of page

 WHAT ARE EXECUTIVE FUNCTION SKILLS (3).png

-• What if you sit at work, fidgeting and uncomfortable with the challenging task of sitting at a desk all day long?
+• What if you sit at work, fidgeting and uncomfortable with the effort it takes to focus?

 • What if you are paralyzed by the demands of planning and organizing your own life, let alone your family's?